 HeroService type as the token:

-We have similar good fortune when we write a constructor that requires an injected class-based dependency.
+You have similar good fortune when you write a constructor that requires an injected class-based dependency.

 HeroService class type,